ayhem18/ProxSkip/README.md

 With the right environment running the notebooks below with reproduce the results:

-1. paper_experiment/experiences_1.ipynb to reproduce the main experiments: Comparing the performance of Local GD with ScaffNew and Stochastic Local GD with Stochastic ScaffNew
+1. `paper_experiment/experiences_1.ipynb` to reproduce the main experiments: Comparing the performance of Local GD with ScaffNew and Stochastic Local GD with Stochastic ScaffNew

-2. paper_experiment/experiences_1.ipynb to reproduce some extra
+2. `paper_experiment/experiences_2.ipynb` to reproduce some extra experiments.